 - Try disabling the RAID settings in the BIOS If you have that configured.

-If after you determine it’s not a hardware issue, then you can try the solutions below which are more or less intended to fix the keyboard software issue.
+If you determine it’s not a hardware issue, you can try the solutions below, which are intended to fix the keyboard software issue.

 1] Restart the computer